|

 The straight lines do not need to be vertical or horizontal.
 They can be

+constructed in any direction.
 As you will see when we display the result through ghostscript,

 this program creates a triangle.
 You can create any kind of figures